 A Geography of Grace: A Courage & Renewal Alumni Institute

-Geography of Grace is a four-day institute for those who have experienced one or more Courage & Renewal programs and want to “bring it home” and lead small groups, based on the Circle of Trust approach, in their spiritual community.
+Geography of Grace is a four-day institute for those who have experienced one or more Courage & Renewal programs and want to “bring it home” and lead small groups, based on the Circle of Trust approach, in their spiritual and organizational communities.

 Just as many of us are removed from contact with the natural world through our busy lives, so too we live distanced from the inner nature of our souls.
 Cut off from the land, we lose our sense of place and grounding, our sense of home and belonging on this earth; likewise, when we are out of touch with our souls our lives become barren, starved at the roots of what deeply animates us.

 Based on metaphors from the geography of land and sky, this twelve-session series leads into an exploration of the geography of the soul, the true essence of the work of the Center for Courage & Renewal.
 Using Circles of Trust®, these sessions are designed to provide you with a chance to consider different aspects of our inner and outer geography.
 The notion of grace and its many facets is woven throughout each session.

 This institute, originally designed with clergy in mind, has been experienced by leaders of other fields and found enriching for any setting where community is valued and/or an alignment of values is a desired outcome.
 We welcome people from all walks of life and spiritual traditions and we borrow diverse meanings of grace from different faith and philosophical perspectives.